 Journal Entry for the Bad Debt Write Off

-The accounting records will show the following bookkeeping entries for the bad debt write off.
+The accounting records will show the following bookkeeping entries for the bad debt written off.

 |Bad Debt Expense||200|

 The bad debt written off is an expense for the business and a charge is made to the income statement through the bad debt expense account.

 The amount owed by the customer 200 would have been sitting as a debit on accounts receivable.
 The credit above reduces the amount down to zero.

 The Accounting Equation, Assets = Liabilities + Owners Equity means that the total assets of the business are always equal to the total liabilities plus equity of the business.
 This is true at any time and applies to each transaction.
 For this transaction the Accounting equation is shown in the following table.

 In this case an asset (accounts receivable) is reduced as the balance on the account is cleared to zero, the income statement has been charged with the bad debt written off, reducing the owners equity.